saulpw/jdot/README.md

 This puts an `.issue` macro into the `macros` global dictionary, which matches any object with both `.number` and `.title` keys, captures the values of those keys, and discards the rest.
 (`.` matches any key and `?` matches any value and discards it.)

-Now feed this into `jsom` with `-d` to decode the JSOM macros file first:
+Now feed this into `jdot` with `-d` to decode the JDOT macros file first:

 ```
-$ jsom -d ghapi-macros.jsom -e visidata-issues.json > visidata-issues.jsom
+$ jdot -d ghapi-macros.jdot -e visidata-issues.json > visidata-issues.jdot
 ```

 ```